njb-fm/univalent/README.md

 # Overview
 Univalent Versatile Environment is an Arch-based distro.

+* Tuned desktop environments
+* Relatively lightweight due to RT kernel (from 23.10)

 # How to build
 ## Preparation
 ※The host OS must be Arch or descended in a direct from from it.